rednafi/brisk-bash/README.md

     ```

 * This program
-    - Takes in two numbers and an operation instruction
+    - Takes in two integers and an operation instruction
     - Returns the value according to the operation

     ```bash
     #!/bin/bash

-    echo "Enter two numbers and intented operation:
+    echo "Enter two numbers and the intented operation:
     * for addition, write add
     * for subtraction, write sub
     * for multiplication, write mul